CloudContactAI/ccai-shopify-abandoned-cart/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Copyright

-MIT © 2025 CloudContactAI LLC
+Copyright (c) 2025 CloudContactAI LLC